iamphuc/Sales-Dashboard/README.md

 5. I learned that formating is also very important.
 Details such as coloring, alignment, presentation can help to communicate information effectively.

 ## Reference
-The dataset and detailed instruction on how to build this dashboard were obtained from MyOnlineTrainingHub.com
+The dataset and guidance on this project were obtained from MyOnlineTrainingHub.com